GemmaButcher-dev/ms2/README.md

    #### Multi-Choice Questions

    * After selecting a specific superhero topic the user is then presented with their first multi-choice question.
 The user is given 10 seconds to select an answer shown in a timer.
-A modal appears when an answer is clicked and will let the user know if they were correct or not and what the correct answer was.

    #### Modal

-   *
+   * A modal appears when the user selects an answer and will let the user know if they were correct or not and what the correct answer was.
+If the user does not select a question within the given 10 second time limit the modal will inform the user that they are out of time.

 | Modal            | Example Image                                        |
 |------------------|------------------------------------------------------|